tunix/digitalocean-dyndns/README.md

 # Dynamic DNS using DigitalOcean's DNS Services

 A script that pushes the public IP address of the running machine to DigitalOcean's DNS API's.
 It requires an existing A record to update.
+The resulting container image is roughly around 7 MB (thanks to Alpine Linux).

 ## Setup